 Email app load testing

 Email app load testing is one of the most popular cases of using Mailtrap Testing Enterprise plan.
-This plan allows you to send up to 150 emails every 10 seconds to as many as 300 inboxes.
+This plan allows you to send up to 150 emails every 10 seconds to as many as 300 sandboxes.

 - Mailtrap’s technical hash, which cannot be changed.
-It consists of 6 symbols and acts as our internal inbox identifier.
+It consists of 6 symbols and acts as our internal sandbox identifier.
 Using this feature, you can use an infinite number of address combinations, and can imitate sending emails to a large number of users (with unique email addresses).
-The inbox name changes are applied instantly, meaning that you don’t have to pause your email testing and wait until a new alias becomes valid.
+The sandbox name changes are applied instantly, meaning that you don’t have to pause your email testing and wait until a new alias becomes valid.

-By default, the inbox email address is disabled for security reasons.
+By default, the sandbox email address is disabled for security reasons.
 To activate it, go to the Email Address tab and open the three dots menu next to the Copy button.
 Click Enable.
 In this menu, you will also find the Edit and Reset Address buttons.

 Load testing use case